-The Company was initially set-up as a société d'investissement à capital variable - fonds d'investissement spécialisé incorporated on 25 June 2009 as a standalone SICAV.
-Further to an extraordinary general meeting held on 18 June 2010, the Company was transformed in a "société d'investissement à capital variable" under the 1915 Law and qualifies under Part I of the 2010 Law as a UCITS and complies with the requirements of the UCITS Directive.
-Its name was changed from Lombard Odier Recovery Convertible Bond Fund into Lombard Odier Funds III.
-The Articles were last amended on 17 May 2019 and have been published in the RESA n° RESA\2019\130 of 05 June 2019.
-The minimum share capital of the Company is the equivalent of EUR 1,250,000.
+The Company is organised as a "société d'investissement à capital variable" under the 1915 Law falling under Part I of the 2010 Law complying with the requirements of the UCITS Directive.

+The Company was incorporated on 31 August 1999 for an unlimited period of time under the name "LO Selection".
+The Company changed its name to Lombard Odier Darier Hentsch Selection, in short LODH Selection in 2003 and finally in 2010 to Lombard Odier Selection, in short LO Selection.
+The Articles were last amended on 20 May 2019 and restated Articles were published in the RESA n° RESA_2019_130 of 5 June 2019.
+The minimum share capital of the Company is EUR 1,250,000.

-The Company is registered under number B-146.947 in the Luxembourg Trade and Companies Register.
-Its Articles are available for inspection there and a copy thereof may be obtained upon request against payment of a fee as determined by the Luxembourg Trade and Companies Register or free of charge at the registered office of the Company.
-Its principal and registered office is at 291, route d'Arlon, 1150 Luxembourg, Grand Duchy of Luxembourg.
+The Company is registered under number B-71.379 in the Luxembourg Trade and Companies Register.
+Its Articles are available for inspection there and a copy may be obtained upon request.
+Its registered office is at 291, route d'Arlon, 1150 Luxembourg, Grand Duchy of Luxembourg.